GLOBAL MARKETS-Dollar slams yen and safe-haven status, gold gains

 The rally in U.S. equities took a pause and the strong dollar got stronger on Thursday, rising to a three-year high against a basket of trading partner currencies, after a steep slide in the Japanese yen called into question its safe-haven status.
 Gold prices hit their highest in seven years as investors sought safe-haven assets after a rise in the number of new coronavirus cases in South Korea.
 Oil prices rose, supported by China's efforts to bolster its virus-weakened economy.

 The dollar has surged almost 2% since Tuesday against the yen, reaching its highest in almost 10 months, and the greenback climbed to near three-year highs against the euro.
-The dollar index of the world's most-traded currencies was up 0.17% to its highest level since April 2017.
+The dollar index, a basket of the world's most-traded currencies, was up 0.16% to its highest level since April 2017.

 A run of dire economic news out of Japan has stirred talk the country is already in recession and that Japanese funds were dumping local assets in favor of U.S. shares and gold.
 "The strongest explanation (for the yen's decline) is a widespread selling by Japanese asset managers amid growing fears about the health of Japan's economy," said Raffi Boyadijian, investment analyst at XM.